-The weather was beautiful, the antennas were working, the radios were humming, and a handful of contacts rolled in.
-This grid definitely requires work since you are using diffraction to make contacts, but it does work if you bring a little gain, a little power, and a full set of balls.
+For the last location the weather was beautiful, the antennas were working, the radios were humming.
+This grid requires some work since you are using diffraction to make contacts, but it does just fine if you bring a little gain, a little power, and a full set of balls.

-The antenna stack this time around was a big change from prior contests.
-Firstly, I finally traded in my 6 M loaded vertical for a proper horizontal Yagi antenna.
-The 6 meter antenna is too wide to go down the road, so before driving between grids it actually had to be loosened, rotated 90 degrees to be in-line with the truck, and then re-tightened for travel.
-It sounds like a lot of work, but when standing on the tailgate it only takes a moment in practice.
+This site also made full use of the antenna stack and its gain.
+I finally traded in my 6 M loaded vertical for a proper horizontal Yagi antenna.
+The 6 meter antenna is too wide to go down the road, so before driving between grids it actually has to be loosened, rotated 90 degrees to be in-line with the truck, and then re-tightened for travel.
+It sounds like a lot of work, but when standing on the tailgate it only takes a moment.